Overview

 10.6: Marketing Communications

-• The company cannot send marketing messages.
+• The vendor cannot send marketing messages.

-• The company does provide promotional sweepstakes, contests, or surveys.
+• The vendor does provide promotional sweepstakes, contests, or surveys.

 10.7: Unsubscribe

-• Users can opt out of contextual, or personalised advertising.
+• Users can opt out of traditional, contextual, or behavioral advertising.

 • Users can opt out or unsubscribe from marketing communications.